 Living without debts has been a huge blessing to us.
 Partially because as missionaries our income is unstable.
 But mostly because it gives us so much more freedom and peace of mind!

-Debt-free living comes with many benefits, but these are our favorites!
+Debt-free living comes with many benefits, but these are my favorites!

 We never know what the future may hold.
 Life has a way of throwing us unexpected curve balls.
 Or icy cold snowballs splat in our face.
 The current pandemic of corona virus we’re now experiencing is a prime example.